-- A. Recognize the existence of various neighborhoods within Carroll Valley that have developed or are developing with primarily single-family detached residential character. - B. Recognize that properties within this setting are affected by various site limitations such as, but not limited to, soil characteristics, slope, and wooded cover that impacts how properties in this setting may be developed. - C. Apply dimensional standards that reflect the existing developed character in these residential neighborhoods in terms of building placement and lot coverage. - D. Apply site development standards designed to minimize impact on natural and environmental resources. - E. Provide opportunities for compatible home based business opportunities within existing residential neighborhoods. - F. Provide for neighborhood supporting nonresidential uses such as civic uses and home businesses. - G. Provide for accessory buildings of an appropriate size and scale within existing residential neighborhoods.
+- A. Recognize the existence of various neighborhoods within Carroll Valley that have developed or are developing with primarily single-family detached residential character. - B. Recognize that properties within this setting are affected by various site limitations such as, but not limited to, soil characteristics, slope, and wooded cover that impacts how properties in this setting may be developed. - C. Apply dimensional standards that reflect the existing developed character in these residential neighborhoods in terms of building placement and lot coverage. - D. Apply site development standards designed to minimize impact on natural and environmental resources. - E. Provide opportunities for compatible home-based business opportunities within existing residential neighborhoods. - F. Provide for neighborhood supporting nonresidential uses such as civic uses and home businesses. - G. Provide for accessory buildings of an appropriate size and scale within existing residential neighborhoods.

-- A. Permitted Uses: The following uses are permitted in the R1 District:
+- A. Permitted Uses: The following uses are permitted in the R1 District.

-- 1. Forestry
+- 1. Forestry.

-- 2. Public Park, Recreation, and Resource Management Uses
+- 2. Public Park, Recreation, and Resource Management Uses.

-- 3. Single Family Detached Dwellings
+- 3. Single Family Detached Dwellings.

-- 4. Site-Specific Borough Facilities
+- 4. Site-Specific Borough Facilities.

-- 5. Site-Specific Utility Facilities
+- 5. Site-Specific Utility Facilities.

 - B. Accessory Uses: The following uses are permitted as accessory uses to any permitted principal use in the R1 District:

 - 1. Detached accessory structures, including but not necessarily limited to detached garages and utility sheds. - 2.
 Group Child Care, in accordance with Section 1501.C. - 3.
 Home Occupations, in accordance with Section 1501.P. - 4.
 Homestay, in accordance with Section 1501.Q. - 5.
 No-Impact Home-Based Businesses, in accordance with Section 1501.U. - 6.
 Produce Stand, in accordance with Section 1501.W. - 7.
 Wireless Communication Facility Co-location Inside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.JJ. - 8.
 Wireless Communication Facility Co-location Outside Public Right-of-Way, proposed as either a stand-alone facility or as part of a DAS, in accordance with Section 1501.KK. - C. Special Exception Uses: The following uses are permitted by Special Exception in the R1 District in accordance with the following standards and criteria, any reasonable conditions that the Zoning Hearing Board may deem necessary, and in accordance with the procedures set forth in Section 1908 of this Ordinance: - 1.
-Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 501, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908. - 2.
-Uses not expressly permitted elsewhere in this Ordinance and that exhibit the same general character of the uses listed in Section 501, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Sections 1501.PP and 1908.
+Uses not expressly permitted elsewhere in this Ordinance, and that exhibit the same general character of the uses listed in Section 501, when authorized as a Special Exception by the Zoning Hearing Board in accordance with Section 1501.GG and 1908.

-- A. Minimum Lot Area

-- 1. Single-Family Detached Dwelling: Twenty-one Thousand Seven Hundred Eighty (21,780) square feet.

-- 2. Public Park, Recreation, and Resource Management Uses: None.

-- 3. All Other Uses: One (1) Acre.
+- 1. Single-Family Detached Dwelling: Twenty-one Thousand Seven Hundred Eighty (21,780) square feet. - 2.
+Public Park, Recreation, and Resource Management Uses: None. - 3.
+All Other Uses: One (1) Acre.

-- B. Minimum Lot Width
+B. Minimum Lot Width

 - 1. Single Family Detached Dwelling: One Hundred (100) feet. - 2.
-Public Park, Recreation, and Resource Management Uses: None. - 3.
-All Other Uses: One Hundred Fifty (150) feet.
+Public Park, Recreation, and Resource Management Uses: None.

+3. All Other Uses: One Hundred Fifty (150) feet.